markmoxon/elite-source-code-library/versions/apple/README.md

 ![Screenshot of Elite on the Apple II](https://elite.bbcelite.com/images/github/Elite-AppleII.png)

-This repository contains the original source code for Elite on the Apple II<!--, with every single line documented and (for the most part) explained-->.
-It is literally the original source code, <!-- just heavily commented--> and I am in the process of documenting every single line.
+This repository contains the original source code for Elite on the Apple II, with every single line documented and (for the most part) explained.
+It is literally the original source code, just heavily commented.

 It is a companion to the [elite.bbcelite.com website](https://elite.bbcelite.com).